 New Year’s resolutions and good intentions are one thing, but motivation will only get you so far.
-It’s only when you make your intentions habitual that significant progress is made.
+It’s only when we completely commit to our intentions that they become a habit.

 Habits are what keep you going.
 Habits ensure consistent action.
-They commit you to take small steps toward your goals; to always making progress and keeping focussed.
+They commit you to take small steps toward your goals; to always making progress and keeping focused.

-Without habits, it’s easy to find excuses and reasons to not do that thing you planned (whether it be exercise, blogging, attending networking events).
-And, as we all know, once you’ve not done something once, then it’s far easier to not do it a second time and a third time….until you end up never doing it!
+Without habits, it’s easy to find excuses and reasons to not do that thing you planned, whether it be exercise, blogging, posting on Instagram.
+As we all know, once you’ve NOT done something once, then it’s far easier to not do it a second time and a third time….until you end up never doing it!

 Eight positive habits to boost your productivity